-The study was approved by the Ethical Committee of the Faculty of Medicine, Udayana University Sanglah Hospital (No. and 2145/UN.14.2/KEP/2017), and it was authorised by Director Sanglah Hospital of (No. LB.02.01/IXIV.2.2.1/34463/2017).
+The study was approved by the Ethical Committee of the Faculty of Medicine, Udayana University and Sanglah Hospital (No. 2145/UN.14.2/KEP/2017), and it was authorised by the Director of Sanglah Hospital (No. LB.02.01/IXIV.2.2.1/34463/2017).
 All subjects were given information regarding this study and signed the informed consent.
 This study was conducted by the Declaration of Helsinki.

-Data were expressed descriptively in mean $\pm$ SD and analysed for normality by Shapiro-Wilk test.
+Data were expressed descriptively in mean \pm SD and analysed for normality by Shapiro-Wilk test.
 The difference of plasma GLP-1 levels pattern among obese and non-obese subjects was analyzed by multivariate analysis with the general linear model repeated measurement.
 In all statistical analyses, values of P < 0.05 were considered to indicate a significant difference between means.